By Larissa Jester

 Emotional Support Alleviates Stress

 Some animals just seem to know when you’re down.
 They snuggle up to you and put their head in your lap.
 Petting them helps you feel better after a bad day.
-Not only do pets give you unconditional love and support, they can instill a sense of purpose, especially for older adults who may be retired.
+Not only do pets give you unconditional love and support, but they can also instill a sense of purpose, especially for older adults who may be retired.
 Particularly as you age and face a move to a senior living community, look for opportunities to keep pets in your home.
 Emeritus senior living communities offer pet-friendly housing, for example, which can help to ease the transition to a new living situation.

 Animals Improve Heart Health